An Industry Professional’s Guide To Angle Adjustments

 Using a club bending machine to change the angle on a golf club is among the fastest ways to improve a player’s ball flight.
 Whether it’s changing the lie to improve accuracy or changing loft to make sure that the player’s clubs are progressively consistent, angle bending is a major factor in club performance.

-There is also a misconception that clubs have “memory” that makes them naturally return to the original specification.
-Once a club is bent to a given specification, it will stay there until changed by an outside force of either bending again or striking a hard object.
+• In addition, once a club is bent to a given specification, it will stay there until changed by an outside force of either bending again or striking a hard object.
 Loft and lie changes are more or less permanent.

 Even with limitations, many of today’s metal woods are indeed bendable, especially stainless-steel heads.
 Forged titanium models are bendable as well due to their softer titanium structure.
 And provided the hosel of the wood is long enough to allow the bending bar to fit over its length, metal woods can be bent to custom-fit a player.
 This applies to both face angle and lie.

 Bending the loft is another story.
 Bending the hosel toward or away from the face plane, opens or closes the club’s face angle.
 This will change the trajectory of the ball, and can potentially cause misdirected shots.

 Still have questions?
 Please contact Patrick Gallagher at 800-437-1314 or email email@example.com.